dushanka-dev/martial-arts-academy/README.md

     * Logo with link to homepage so users can easily come back to sites home page.
     * Brief contact information of the Academy.

+# Testing

+General testing will be added here.

+* Validator Testing

+    * HTML
+    * CSS

+# Depolyment

+Deployment method will be added here.

+# Credits

+Credits will be added here.

+# Content

+# Media